solita/solita.github.com/_posts/2024-01-16-owasp-top10-with-abstract-examples-part-2.md

 ## 5 Security Misconfiguration

 Most of the [security misconfigurations](https://owasp.org/Top10/A05_2021-Security_Misconfiguration/) are done by accident, but deliberately weakening protections, such as closing a firewall or leaving unnecessary network ports open, are also done on purpose.
-Forgetting to close unnecessary features or apis, leaking dangerous information in error messages, using default credentials and not segmenting the network are also good examples of security mistakes.
+Forgetting to close unnecessary features or APIs, leaking dangerous information in error messages, using default credentials and not segmenting the network are also good examples of security mistakes.

 One configuration error is when an employee forgets to lock the restaurant door when leaving the building at night.
 Anyone walking by could get in just by trying the handle.
 Or perhaps a better example is that a temporary hole has been made next to the door during the restaurant renovation.
 When the renovation was done, they forgot to close it.
 Also, what if the customer could shout orders directly to the kitchen, completely bypassing the cashier.